moderndatacompany/dataos.info/docs/resources/stacks/lakesearch/observability.md

   </div>

-### Get alerts!
+## **Get alerts!**

-The Monitor Resource allows users to define conditions for receiving alerts, such as when a service runtime enters a pending or failed state, or when a service is deleted without the creator's prior knowledge.
-The Pager Resource enables users to configure alert destinations, such as a Teams channel webhook URL or email, and define the structure of the alert message that will be sent.
+The [Monitor Resource](/resources/monitor/) allows users to define conditions for receiving alerts, such as when a Service runtime enters a pending or failed state, or when a Service is deleted without the creator's prior knowledge.
+The [Pager Resource](/resources/pager/) enables users to configure alert destinations, such as a Teams channel webhook URL or email, and define the structure of the alert message that will be sent.

-**Get alerts when runtime enters the pending state**
+### **Get alerts when runtime enters the pending state**

 Follow the below steps to create a Monitor Resource.